turtlebrowser/conan-cache/README.md

 ### Populate: Build the target project with CONAN_USER_HOME and CONAN_USER_HOME_SHORT set

+This step assumes it is being run in the same shell as one of the prep steps.

 Build the target project, this will fill the cache.
 Then remove traces of the build process.
 Replace hardcoded paths with the placeholder _CONAN_USER_HOME_SHORT_.
 Then add any files exeeding the LFS limit for the project to _git lfs_.
 Add/remove everything as is with _git add -A_, commit and push.
 Start a build on GitHub and the branch will be tested and tagged automatically.

 ~~~